UNLV hosts Meadow and Boise State

 Las Vegas; Tuesday, 11 p.m.
 EST

-BOTTOM LINE: Boise State visits UNLV after Andrew Meadow scored 20 points in Boise State’s 82-60 victory against the Fresno State Bulldogs.
+BOTTOM LINE: Boise State visits UNLV after Andrew Meadow scored 20 points in Boise State’s 82-60 win against the Fresno State Bulldogs.

 The Broncos are 7-4 against MWC opponents.
-Boise State averages 77.4 points while outscoring opponents by 10.8 points per game.
+Boise State is 3-3 in games decided by 3 points or fewer.

-UNLV is shooting 44.8% from the field this season, 1.9 percentage points higher than the 42.9% Boise State allows to opponents.
-Boise State averages 7.2 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.4 per game UNLV allows.
+UNLV’s average of 6.9 made 3-pointers per game this season is only 0.1 fewer made shots on average than the 7.0 per game Boise State gives up.
+Boise State has shot at a 47.7% clip from the field this season, 4.0 percentage points above the 43.7% shooting opponents of UNLV have averaged.

-TOP PERFORMERS: Julian Rishwain averages 2.3 made 3-pointers per game for the Rebels, scoring 8.7 points while shooting 36.2% from beyond the arc.
-Dedan Thomas Jr. is averaging 16 points and 4.7 assists over the last 10 games.
+TOP PERFORMERS: Dedan Thomas Jr. is shooting 42.1% and averaging 16.0 points for the Rebels.
+Jaden Henley is averaging 12.8 points over the last 10 games.

-Tyson Degenhart is scoring 17.7 points per game with 6.0 rebounds and 1.5 assists for the Broncos.
-Alvaro Cardenas Torre is averaging 13.1 points and 2.5 rebounds while shooting 49.5% over the last 10 games.
+Tyson Degenhart is averaging 17.7 points and six rebounds for the Broncos.
+Alvaro Cardenas Torre is averaging 13.1 points, 7.2 assists and 1.6 steals over the past 10 games.

 LAST 10 GAMES: Rebels: 4-6, averaging 68.8 points, 28.9 rebounds, 11.6 assists, 6.9 steals and 3.0 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 71.1 points per game.